Trapped particle evolution driven by residual gas collisions: Experimental Measurement

 {The experimental apparatus used in this study is described in Ref.~\cite{Booth2019}.
 Briefly, it consists of a Rb source, a two-dimensional (2D) magneto-optical trap (MOT) section, a three-dimensional (3D) MOT section, and a pump section.
 The experiment procedure begins by loading Rb atoms into the 2D MOT from the Rb vapor generated by the atom source.
 A laser beam aligned to the center of the 2D MOT pushes atoms through a differential pumping tube into the 3D MOT region where they accumulate.
 The magnetic field configuration of the 3D MOT is a spherical quadrupole and is operated with an axial gradient of 13.6 G/cm along the vertical direction.
 In both the 2D MOT and 3D MOT, the trapping lasers are detuned 12 MHz below the $^{87}$Rb $5^2S_{1/2}\to 6^2P_{3/2}, F=2-3'$ transition, and the `repump' lasers are tuned on resonance with the $5^2S_{1/2}\to 5^2P_{3/2}, F=1-2'$ transition.
 After the particles are loaded into the 3D MOT, the pump laser frequency is detuned to 60 MHz below the $F =2\to F= 3$ transition for 50 ms to further cool the atom ensemble.
-Next, the atoms are optically pumped to the $F = 1$ hyperfine ground state by shutting off the repump laser and leaving the pump laser on for another 4 ms. Then, we extinguish the pump laser and ramp up the magnetic field axial gradient to 272 G/cm in 10 ms. Only atoms in the low-field seeking state, $\left.|F = 1, \ m_F = -1\right>$ are confined in the magnetic trap (MT).
-The atoms are held in the MT for a time $t$ before being recaptured in the MOT using the same detunings during the stage just before hyperfine pumping.
-To count the atom number, we image the MOT ensemble fluorescence onto a photodetector inducing a voltage, $V$, that is proportional to the atom number, $N$.
-The fraction of atoms in the MT recaptured in the MOT is found by dividing the recaptured atomic fluorescence $V_{\rm{MT}}(t)$ by the initial MOT fluorescence $V_{\rm{MOT}}$:}
+Next, the atoms are optically pumped to the $F = 1$ hyperfine ground state by shutting off the repump laser and leaving the pump laser on for another 4 ms. Then, we extinguish the pump laser and ramp up the magnetic field axial gradient to 272 G/cm in 10 ms. Only atoms in the low-field seeking state, $\left.|F = 1, \ m_F = -1\right>$ are confined in the magnetic trap (MT).}\\

+{The atoms are held in the MT for a time $t$ before being recaptured in the MOT using the same detunings during the stage just before hyperfine pumping.
+To count the atom number, we image the MOT ensemble fluorescence onto a photodetector inducing a voltage that is proportional to the atom number $N$.
+The fraction of atoms $R$ in the MT recaptured in the MOT is}